Skip to main content

 What Your Recipient(s) Will See

 When you use the Share option inside Artwork Archive, your recipient receives an email on your behalf with a button linking directly to the room.
-They will see your Header Title, hero image, description, and the artworks you selected, along with any details you chose to display such as price or status.
+They will see your Header Title, header image, description, and the artworks you selected, along with any details you chose to display such as price or status.

 Example Email